PoCInnovation/Workshops/p2p/3.IPFS_or_HTTP/README.md

 :heavy_check_mark: The basics of IPFS, and why in some cases it is better than HTTP

-:heavy_check_mark: How the change your centralized storage into a distributed one via IPFS with Infura !
+:heavy_check_mark: How to change a centralized storage into a distributed one via IPFS with Infura !

 ## :wrench: Step 0 - Setup
 Please follow each instruction on the [SETUP.md](./SETUP.md) file.